 - Child rights are very much mainstreamed through the Basic Education Act and the National Core Curriculum which explicitly states that the highest principles of how to work with children come from the Convention on the Rights of the Child and other relevant international agreements.

 - The system is responsive and the Act, general education policy and core curriculum are all adapted based on ongoing evaluations.
 This has led to regular (at least 6) revisions and reforms.

 - The law is well adapted to its cultural and historical context.
 Despite this, and its many innovations, key elements of the law could be transferred.

 Alongside these aims in the Basic Education Act, education and research policy priorities are outlined in the Government’s five-year Development Plan for Education and Research.
-The most recent plan (June 2011) aims to ‘strengthen the best comprehensive school system in the world to guarantee equal opportunities for all’.
+The Basic education plan (June 2011) and the Education Reform of 2016 aim to ‘strengthen the best comprehensive school system in the world to guarantee equal opportunities for all.
 Key objectives include:

 - Promoting equality in education.